ZiyuWang1121/30-day-All-Cause-Hospital-Readmission-Prediction/README.md

 Refer to the corresponding kaggle competition for more details: [30-day All-Cause Hospital Readmission Prediction](https://www.kaggle.com/competitions/30-day-all-cause-hospital-readmission-prediction)

 ## Workload Distribution
-:smile: The authors declared that the workload is evenly distributed.
+The authors declared that the workload is evenly distributed.

 ## Testing Instruction
 Please refer to the following steps to evaluate our best-performing model: